 TASKS: 1.
 Review and discuss 10 CFR 70, Subpart H sections related to management measures with your supervisor or a qualified inspector, and communicate an understanding of their content and application filed inspections.

-2. Review .
+2. Review ASME NQA-1-2004.
 Find where the license application, Technical Safety Requirements (TSR), ISA Summary, QA plan, and plant license address QA.
 Review a licensee QA program and the implementing procedures.

 3. At a site, gain a general understanding of the licensee’s QA program through a combination of discussions with a qualified resident inspector and review of assessments/reports prepared by the licensee QA organization.